 Effective incident management relies on both tools and people.

-Incident management systems should evolve based on feedback and organisational learning.
+Incident management systems should evolve based on feedback and organizational learning.

 Continuous improvement actions: